 Our commercial venture offering work opportunities to those with a disability commences trading.
 Back then it was called DP79.
 For many years it was known as Kurri Contracting Service (KCS) and now trades as Hunter Commercial Services.

 We offer basic Home Modifications and Maintenance to people who need help to keep living in their own home.
 The Neighbourhood Centre Opens.
 Vacation Care Service offers support to local families during school holidays.

-Live@Home Service (then Coalfields Community Options and now CHSP) commences, offering a range on in-home care services to the frail, aged and those living with a disability.
+Live@Home Service (then Coalfields Community Options and now Hunter Community Services) commences, offering a range on in-home care services to the frail, aged and those living with a disability.

 Dementia Monitoring service commenced.
 First Community Bus commences operation.

 Our first Youth Development Officer is appointed.
 Kurri Youth Centre opens.
 Out of School Hours (OOSH) care service welcomes first students.

 Our Level 2 Home Modification & Maintenance team undertake their first project.